JonasAJohansen/Games/README.md

 # Games
-A repo with browser games I make.
+A repo with browser games I make in JS.